JEE Main Gravitation Revision Notes - PDF Download

 4. Why is Only Gravitational Called as a Universal Law?

-This law is called so because it is applicable to all the bodies having mass.
-All the bodies are governed by the same law that is the law of gravitation by Newton, so it is called the universal law of gravitation.
+his law is called so because it applies to all the bodies having mass.
+All bodies are governed by the same law that is the law of gravitation by Newton, so it is called the universal law of gravitation.
 For two masses m1 and m2 placed at a distance d, the gravitational force between them will always be given by: Fg=Gd2m1m2.
 The core of the law is that everything falls towards everything else. ie. Gravitation happens universally — to everything.